ronen91/02-Space-Shooter/README.md

 The UFO spritesheet was released into the public domain by mieki256.

+Asteroid sprites were released into the public domain by phaelax.

+The background image was released into the public domain by esahubble.org.

 The Hyperspace typeface was developed by Pixel Sagas and is freely available for personal use.

 ## References